adampash/adampash.github.io/_posts/2014-05-12-how-i've-tried-to-fix-imessage.md

 The phone number in question is not associated with my Apple ID anymore.
 If I log into my Apple account in the Messages setting, that number doesn't show up as a send/receive option.
 But on the iDevices of my friends and family, that number still appears to be associated with iMessage.

 If you've got a suggestion I haven't listed above, let me know!
 I've tried a lot over the past week, so I'm sure there are a couple I've forgotten about.
 I'm also not including terrible solutions, like "have everyone you know delete you as a contact and re-add you" or "have everyone you know delete all previous conversations with you."
 Incidentally, I've tried these things on Ellen's phone and she still can't send me a text.

+(I'll try to update this with any new fixes worth mentioning &mdash; and hopefully, eventually, one that works.)